jordanhoare/clustering-customer-segments/README.md

 #### Notes
-The PowerBi design template is refactored from **Microsoft's Sales & Returns Report by Mike Carlo** - [Mike Carlo](https://github.com/MikeCarlo).
+The PowerBi design template is refactored from **Microsoft's Sales & Returns Report by** [Mike Carlo](https://github.com/MikeCarlo/Msft-Skateboard-Report).
 This code is for educational use only.

 </br>